Renko-Mei/Bookbarn/README.md

 An ACK signal indicates payment succeeded.

+# What is not working
+Before starting the project, we hoped that people can search the course book by typing course title in the search box.
+However, we failed to do so as the API provided by school does not provide all course informations.
+The API that we planned to use is SFU library API, it can only supply the ISBN number for the text books that are currently in the library.
+We have thought an alternative way.
+As school book store provides a book list for all courses at the beginning of each semester.
+We can do it manually instead of using APIs.
+However, we didn't do that for this project as it would take too much time.

+# Technology Stack
+ - ASP.NET Core 2.0 MVC
+ - PostgreSQL
+ - jQuery
+ - Bootstrap
+ - Chart.js
+ - Webpack
+ - Babel
+ - Vagrant
+ - WebSocket
+ - MailKit
+ - GoogleBookAPI

 # How to run
 ## To interact with the web application
  - Build and run the web application, the instruction is stated in the below section.